-Steve Black, Co-Founder and Chief Strategy Officer for Topia, tells The Business Travel Magazine why he believes Bill Gates is wrong to say business travel will be cut by 50% post pandemic.
+Steve Black, Topia Co-Founder and Chief Strategy Officer, explains why he believes Bill Gates is wrong to say business travel will be cut by 50% post pandemic

 Last month, Bill Gates upset the business travel industry, which is already facing tough times.
 He speculated that business travel might only recover to 50% of pre-Covid levels in the future due to the rise of remote working.
 It is not often I would disagree with one of the world’s most famous technology billionaires, but on this occasion, I believe Bill Gates is wrong.

 It will take some time for business travel to recover to the levels seen prior to the pandemic, but by the end of 2021 we will see figures higher than the 50% figure Bill Gates suggests.

 Given the economic challenges many businesses will face in 2021 it will be very tempting for CFOs to constrain travel, but ultimately, there are three main reasons business travel will return: